tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Messaging and Queuing/AWS Cloud Messaging and Queuing.md

 > [!Info]
 > Instead of monolithic, your application can be designed with an approach called microservices.
-> Microservices can help to keep your service available if one c
+> Microservices can help to keep your service available if one component fails.

+### Microservices
+Microservices can help to maintain the service if one component fails.
+The services can be maintained because they communicate with each other and the components are not tightly coupled.